 - Last 3 months bank statements

 - Last 3 months payslips

-- Recent benefit awards notifications
+- Recent benefit awards notifications dated within 6 months of application

-Students will be issued with a termly payment equivalent to that of a termly bus pass or through the Travel West Midlands App should it be appropriate.
+• Students will be issued with a termly payment equivalent to that of a termly bus pass or through the Travel West Midlands App should it be appropriate if they live 1.5+ miles from their campus of study.
 Provision of this fund is dependent on continued attendance on the students study programme at the college, reviewed monthly.
 Students will also be provided with support to purchase essential kit and equipment and financial support towards the cost of essential course related trips.
 The cost of any kit, equipment or trips will be established at the start of the academic year from each of the curriculum areas.